eelcovv/cbsplotlib/CONTRIBUTING.rst

 Code Contributions
 ==================

-A library based on matplotlib_ is always a bit tricky to contribute to, because it is diffult to test
+A library based on *matplotlib* is always a bit tricky to contribute to, because it is difficult to test

 Submit an issue
 ---------------